rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-fpd_TestSpec.md

 ### Control Plane Requirement

-The control Panel should be able to read the data from the tool that can recognizes the text display and brightness level.
+The control Panel should be able to read the data from the tool that can recognize the text display and brightness level.
 This data should be validated to declare the test result.

 ## Frontpanel Display Text Mode and Scroll control